 National regulatory frameworks, transposing the EU Directives and regulations on public procurements, shall be applied by any legal entity acting as contracting authority.
-For Romanian beneficiaries not acting as a contracting authority, see chapter 3.3.
-Public procurement from this Manual.
+For Romanian beneficiaries not acting as a contracting authority, see Annex 4 - Procedure for Romanian private beneficiaries regarding the assignment of supplies, services and works contracts financed within Interreg V-A Romania-Hungary Programme.
 If any deficiencies will be identified the controllers could apply financial correction for the Romanian beneficiaries according to OUG nr.66/2011.